Ultimaker/Meta/code_conventions.md

 Logging *** New ***
 ----
 Logging should be done on a few levels:
-* TRACE: The most verbose of logging -> very low level details like logging function calls being made
 * DEBUG: Verbose logging -> logging data that is useful to debug parts of the code being run
-* INFO: Logging -> logging information that can be seen as feedback to a user on his/her actions
+* INFO: Logging -> logging information that can be seen as feedback to a user on his/her actions (acties gebruiker en acties systeem)
 * WARN: Warning message are an indication to the user that something is not entirely right, but might not yet be a big issue
 * ERROR: An error is a situation that cannot be overcome without external influences

 When to log:
-[ TO BE DISCUSSED ]
++ error: functie fout
++ critical: app stop
+uranium logging
+python logging
+[easylogging++ (boost)]
+compile time log level?

 Indenting / trailing whitespaces
 -----